Compare School Options

 Different types of degree programs in education administration exist, including Master of Arts, Master of Science, and Master of Education.
 While these degree programs have slightly different requirements and areas of emphasis, they all cover the skills and knowledge you need to be an effective school administrator.
 Our list includes all three types of degrees.

 All of the programs on our list are regionally accredited.
-Most have National Council for Accreditation of Teacher Education (NCATE) accreditation, which means they meet the highest quality standards for educator training.
+Most also have programmatic accreditation from the Council on the Accreditation of Education Preparation (CAEP), which means they meet the highest quality standards for educator training.
 Accredited programs are recognized and highly valued by employers and certification boards.

 Once we created our list of programs, we evaluated their flexibility, cost, reputation, and course offerings.
 Using this information, we calculated the Intelligent Score of each program on a scale from 0 to 100.
 For a more extensive explanation, check out Our Ranking Methodology.